-David has served as counsel to the Toronto Police, Hamilton Regional Police and at various public inquiries including The Royal Commission into Deaths at the Hospital for Sick Children (Grange Commission), The Toronto External Leasing Inquiry (Bellamy Inquiry) as well as numerous inquests and tribunals.
+David has served as counsel to the Toronto Police, Hamilton Regional Police and at various public inquiries, including The Royal Commission into Deaths at the Hospital for Sick Children (Grange Commission), The Toronto External Leasing Inquiry (Bellamy Inquiry) and numerous inquests and tribunals.

 In 2021, David was awarded the Gold Key Achievement Award by the Osgoode Hall Alumni Association.
 The award recognizes exceptional professional success and leadership and is bestowed upon candidates that have demonstrated a record of professional accomplishment, leadership and contribution to the community.
 David also currently serves as a member of the selection committee for the David W. Mundell Medal.
 The committee is chaired by the Chief Justice of Ontario and recognizes an Ontario author of legal and professional works who has made a distinguished contribution to the law and letters.

 - Rankin (Rankin’s Garage & Sales) v.
 JJ., 2018 SCC 19

 - Broutzas v.
 Rouge Valley Health System, 2018 ONSC 6315